isamu-isozaki/teamai_test/marketing/product-marketing/demo/acs-setup/index.html.md

 ### Various failures block Let's Encrypt, and thus GitLab

-There are several scenarios which can cause deployment failures due to issues surrounding the `kube-lego-nginx` and the Let's Encrypt (LE) ACME process.
+There are several scenarios which can cause deployment failures due to issues surrounding the `kube-lego-nginx` and the Let's Encrypt (LE/index.html.md) ACME process.
 The easiest way to find these errors is checking the logs of the `kube-lego-nginx` service in the `kube-lego` namespace of the dashboard for your Kubernetes cluster.

 1.  **Let's Encrypt top-level domain request rate limit exceeded**

      The failure mode here is the most vague from the logs, however it occurs when you have exceeded the number of certificate or renewal requests allowed for a single TLD.
-[Please see their documentation regarding this](https://letsencrypt.org/docs/rate-limits/).
+[Please see their documentation regarding this](https://letsencrypt.org/docs/rate-limits/index.html.md/index.html.md).

 1.  **Unresolvable DNS**

      If your DNS records are not correctly configured, the Let's Encrypt servers may not be able to resolve your domain when the ACME requests are filed against it.
 Let's Encrypt performs a reachability test that depends on valid, resolvable Fully-Qualified Domain Names.
 You must confirm that your entry DNS is functional, and has propagated.
-You can do this by using an external host (anywhere not directly querying your primary DNS where this record is present) to ping `test.my.tld` where `my.tld` is the domain name you are using.
-Because you should have configured a wildcard record (`*.my.tld`), `test.my.tld` should resolve to that address.
+You can do this by using an external host (anywhere not directly querying your primary DNS where this record is present/index.html.md) to ping `test.my.tld` where `my.tld` is the domain name you are using.
+Because you should have configured a wildcard record (`*.my.tld`/index.html.md), `test.my.tld` should resolve to that address.

-1.  **Host not responding (reachability)**
+1.  **Host not responding (reachability/index.html.md)**

     This has been observed as a failure of the LoadBalancer to be properly connected to the reserved statis external IP address.
 There are a few methods of failure here, but the primary cases are:
     *  Unable to assign due to prior assignment.